 specify the elliptic curve defined by the equation, y2 = x3 + ax + b modulo p , G is a generator (a base point on the elliptic curve), r is the prime order of G , and h is the co-factor.
 Elements in ECC groups are the points on the elliptic curve defined by their coordinates—(x, y)—that satisfy the equation for the curve and the identity element, the so-called “point at infinity.

+ECC elements are validated by ensuring that both the x- and y- coordinates of the element are non-negative numbers less than the prime number p, and that the two coordinates produce a valid point on the curve satisfying the group’s curve definition, not being equal to the “point at infinity”.
+If either of these conditions do not hold, the element is not valid.

 Instruct the editor to modify section 11.3.4.3.1 as indicated: